Fast Contact-Implicit Model-Predictive Control: Contact-Implicit Model Predictive Control

-where $Q_t \in \mathbf{S}_{++}^{2n}$ and $R_t \in \mathbf{S}_{++}^m$ ensure that the Hessian of the objective is positive definite.
-Velocities are penalized using finite-difference approximations and because the problem is lifted by using states with two configurations, these costs do not introduce state coupling across time steps.
-The resulting Hessian of the objective,
+\diff{The planning objective is a convex quadratic function \eqref{quadratic_objective} and velocities are penalized using finite-difference approximations. }Because the problem is lifted by using states comprising two configurations, these costs do not introduce coupling across more than one time step.
+The resulting Hessian of the objective:

-and its inverse,
+and its inverse: